keirans/azure-arm/docs/README.md

-_Puppet Master Configuration Steps_
-1. Pregenerate all the compile masters keys and certs
-2. Ensure you have a eyaml key created
-3. Create a suitable service principal for the azure compile masters

-    You can understand this in more detail via the following link :  [Create an Azure Active Directory application and service principal that can access resources.](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

-4. Create a keyvault for all these secrets and other date
-5. Populate the keyvault with all the secrets that we need in a predictable naming format
-6. Ensure that the service principal for the compilemasters has suitable access to the keyvault containing our secrets and no other azure resources
-7. Place the service principal credentials into another Azure Keyvault so we can pass them into ARM template deployments as parameters securely.
-8. Ensure that node classification rules are in place for the trusted.certname of =~ compilemaster
-9. Ensure that it also includes another module that handles pupeptserver gem installation for eyaml (Link coming soon).

-Compile Master Deployment process

-The Result
+_The Result_

+The below screenshots show what we will see in the Puppet console when deploying 2, then 4 compile masters in this manner.

-* Before the deployment - A single Master of Masters - Puppetmaster.example.com
+* Before the deployment begins - A single Master of Masters - Puppetmaster.example.com

 ![Single Puppetmaster](https://raw.githubusercontent.com/keirans/azure-arm/master/docs/img/Single_Master.png)

-* After the Deployment we have 2 new Puppetmasters that have run and reported change.
-They arent showing up via the service API however.
+* After the initial deployment we have 2 new Puppetmasters that have run and reported change.
+They arent showing up via the service API just yet however.

 ![Bootstrapping Puppetmasters](https://raw.githubusercontent.com/keirans/azure-arm/master/docs/img/Compile_Masters_Bootstrap.png)

-* The Puppetmaster checks in and configures the environment with the new ready compilemasters.
-The Status API reports they are all online and functioning.
+* The Puppet Master of Masters then checks in and configures the environment with the new ready compilemasters.
+The Status API reports they are all online and functioning now.

 ![Bootstrapping Puppetmasters](https://raw.githubusercontent.com/keirans/azure-arm/master/docs/img/Compile_Masters_Online.png)

 * Additional capacity is only a redeploy away after incrementing the compile master count parameter in an ARM template.

 ![Bootstrapping Puppetmasters](https://raw.githubusercontent.com/keirans/azure-arm/master/docs/img/Additional_compilemaster_capacity.png)

+_Use cases_
+Now that we know that we can do this, what does this enable us to do ?